-In June 2022, you will be able to start nominating individuals for regional awards.
-The nominations will be open from June to 31 August.
-You can nominate anybody if they meet the awards criteria (they don’t have to be a member of your club).
+The nominations were open from June to 31 August.
+Nominations were open to anybody if they met the awards criteria (they did not have to be a member of your club).

 How are the awards reviewed?

 After the nominations are received, independent panels for each region review the awards.
 Those who are shortlisted for an award are invited to a volunteer award event in November/December.
-This year, these awards will be face to face across the 9 regions.
-For the last 2 years the regional awards have been delivered virtually, but we are excited to bring together amazing volunteers and celebrate their successes.
+This year, these awards will be face to face across the nine regions.
+For the last two years the Regional Volunteer Awards have been delivered virtually, but we are excited to bring together amazing volunteers and celebrate their successes.

 Chris Jones, CEO of England Athletics, said:

 The EA Volunteer Awards programme has, for more than a decade, recognised the hard work, dedication and achievements of these selfless individuals who give their time to benefit others week in week out, year in year out.

 What better way during 2022, a year when we host a home Commonwealth Games, than to nominate your unsung hero for an award during this special year for athletics across England?

 I am sure that if you asked each of the competing English athletes at the Birmingham Commonwealth Games how important the work of volunteers has been to inspire their personal journey to 2022, then they would all confirm what we already know and that is that volunteering is the lifeblood of our sport.

 Those who will be recognised through this awards programme serve as an inspiration to others who might be starting out on their volunteering discovery or who may be thinking about getting involved to benefit in the physical and mental wellbeing of others whatever their age, background, or ability